-Here are seven videos that will take your sales and marketing efforts to the next level, based on the principles of They Ask, You Answer:
+Here are the seven videos that will take your sales and marketing efforts to the next level, based on the principles of They Ask, You Answer.

-Every salesperson answers 5-10 of the same questions on every call.
+Every salesperson answers five to ten of the same questions on every call.

 They have their answers rehearsed and sometimes even scripted.
 They can recite them in their sleep, and honestly, they’re probably tired of having to answer them all the time.

 80% videos are those that answer the most common questions all of your prospects ask (and probably proactively answer a few they haven’t thought of).